getpawprint/slate/source/includes/_vet_intake_portal.md

 ### POST parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-email | string | Overrides email address phone | string | Overrides phone number
+email | boolean or string | Send by email; if string, overrides email address phone | boolean or string | Send by SMS; if string, overrides phone number